Resource Center

 • Click Submit and Publish the changes

-6. When to trigger GTM / Exclusive Codes
+2. When to Trigger GTM / Exclusive Codes

 The GTM conversion should be triggered at point of checkout and typically when a "clickref" value is present.
 If a brand wishes to utilise Partnerize's exclusive code functionality https://help.phgsupport.com/hc/en-us/articles/4405844671377 it is essential that vouchers are passed into the 'voucher' parameter.